The WFE’s Sustainability Conference

 Session 11: Scaling Sustainability Without Fragmentation: Designing Proportionate Global Frameworks

 As sustainability disclosure frameworks move from development to implementation, attention is turning to how they scale across different market contexts.
-SMEs and smaller-cap issuers - particularly in emerging and growth markets- are central to economic development and the global transition, yet face distinct capacity and proportionality constraints.
+This session examines framework design, proportionality and market use, combining issuer realities with regulatory and infrastructure perspectives.

 Moderator